w3c/wai-intro-wcag/content/new-in-22.md

 ### Changes to the 2.2 Draft

-Changes from the January 2023 CR to the May 2023 update <!-- CR --> include:
+Changes from the January 2023 CR to the May 2023 CR include:

 * 2.4.7 Focus Visible &mdash; Changed from Level A back to Level AA, as it is in WCAG 2.1.
 * 2.4.11, 2.4.12, 2.4.13  &mdash; Changed numbering.